BLCM/bl3mods/Aaron0000/Balands/README.md

 St4ckbot - No change.

-Tr4iner - Dominate chance increased to 100%, Domination duration increased to 60 seconds.
+Tr4iner - (Attempted to) increase Dominate chance to 100%, Domination duration increased to 60 seconds.
+Also added an optional replacement Class Mod that focuses on enabling non-Rakk Attack Action Skills to be activated frequently.

- ┗----Rationale: There isn't a great deal going for this class mod, but you can at least use the dominated enemy to draw aggro away from yourself and your pet for a while now.
+ ┗----Rationale: There isn't a great deal going for this class mod, but you can at least use the dominated enemy to draw aggro away from yourself and your pet for a while now (when it works).

 LEGENDARY SIREN CLASS MODS